ISO 13485 Consultant

 Companies throughout the world use ISO 13485 to implement effective management systems, and to meet regulatory requirements for medical device manufacturers.

 Cavendish Scott - Your ISO 13485 Expert

 Our turnkey consulting projects offer comprehensive support, including ISO 13485 implementation, project planning, gap analysis, document writing, training, implementation support, assistance with auditor selection, and a guarantee of success.
 We also provide tailored solutions to address specific project requirements.

 Contact Cavendish Scott today to learn more about ISO 13485 and how our expertise can benefit your organization.

 Rules and Regulatory Requirements

-Technically ISO 13485 was not written for these organizations.
-ISO 9001 is technically the correct standard but ISO 13485 does imply a better empathy with the medical device industry.
-Why is ISO 13485 inappropriate?
-Because the additional requirements included in the standard are not applicable to these organizations.
-Understandably the additional requirements focus on processes, issues and situations that are important to medical device manufacturers.
-If you don’t make a medical device they are not important and in some areas not applicable.
+While ISO 9001 is technically the correct standard for such organizations, ISO 13485 implies a better understanding of the medical device industry.
+However, it should be acknowledged that certain additional requirements included in ISO 13485 may not be applicable to these organizations.
+These requirements focus on processes, issues, and situations that are specific to medical device manufacturers.